sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 This Strategy's success will be measured by comparing the following metrics against the key elements of the GoC Mandatory Procedures for [Enterprise Architecture Assessments](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32602) and on [Application Programming Interfaces](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32604).

-- Adoption/Building
+- Adopting existing IT Solutions and IT Products
-  - Increase adoption of open source software components
+  - Increased ratio of open source software solutions and products used in production compared to purchased or internally developed ones.
-  - Increase contributions to third-party OSS projects
+  - Increased contributions to third-party OSS projects instead of internally maintained changes.
-  - Decrease number of forked versions of OSS unaligned with upstream or without contributions of changes
+  - Decreased ratio of forked versions of third-party OSS unaligned with upstream or without contributions of changes.
-  - Increase number of internal projects released as OSS
-  - Increase external contributions to ESDC OSS projects
+  - Increased number of contributions to ESDC OSS projects from the community.
+- Buying IT Solutions and IT Products
+  - Decreased ratio of IT Solutions and IT Products in used in production by ESDC for which the department can not make software changes due to:
+    - Contract obligations with vendors
-- Buy
+    - Intellectual property limitations
-  - Decrease lock-in situations (need to define how measure)
+    - Proprietary and closed formats
+  - Decreased ratio of IT Solutions and IT Products for which the department can not choose a service integrator and/or a software maintainer other than the group that provides the software licence.
-  - Decrease use of non-interoperable and exclusive:
+  - Decreased use of IT Solutions and IT Products for which there are non-interoperable and exclusive:
-    - file formats
+    - File formats
-    - APIs
+    - Application Programming Interfaces
-    - data-exports
+    - Data exports
-  - Increase number of workloads migrated to cloud environments (Cloud First Strategy)
+- Building IT Solutions and IT Products
+  - Increased ratio of internally built projects released as OSS
 - Applicable to all scenarios
+  - Increased number of decoupled IT Solutions and IT Products
+  - Increased number of APIs accessible for reuse throughout ESDC IT Solutions and IT Products
+  - Increase number of IT Solutions and Products migrated to cloud environments (Cloud First Strategy)
-  - Increased speed and flexibility for changes
+  - Increased speed and flexibility for software changes deployed to productions for IT Solutions and IT Products (see )

 ## Appendix A - Business Case (Diagnostic)